 In Traditional Chinese Medicine (TCM), milkvetch seeds are plants that belong to the 'Tonic herbs for Yang Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Yang Tonics are generally used in combination with a small amount of Yin tonics.
 If Yin is deficient, neither Qi nor Yang herbs alone will be effective.
 The most common symptoms associated with Yang Deficiency are low libido and impotence.
 It is worth mentioning that another very effective remedy against Yang Deficiency is regular exercise.

 Milkvetch seeds also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like milkvetch seeds tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such milkvetch seeds are thought to target the Kidney and the Liver.
 According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Semen Astragali Complanati is a valuable TCM herb with multiple pharmacological effects for treating some chronic diseases such as cardiovascular diseases, diabetes mellitus and cancers.1